scilus/scil-documentation/source/our_tools/flows.rst

 Or you can check the documentation for reconbundles `here <https://scil-documentation.readthedocs.io/en/latest/our_tools/recobundles.html>`_.

-.. warning:: RBx_flow has no function for choosing the direction of the output, so in a second step we need to move our RBx_flow result in the RBx_flow_test direction.
+.. warning:: RBx_flow has no function for choosing the output directory, so in a second step we need to move our RBx_flow result in the RBx_flow_test directory.

     .. code-block:: bash